 Walker, Joyce.
 “Just CHATting.”
 Grassroots Writing Research Journal, vol. 1, 2010, 71-80.

-How do you help your students perceive the complex nature of writing?
-I’d love to learn about your own approaches in the comments section below.
+Comment Below: How do you help your students perceive the complex nature of writing?
+I’d love to learn about your own approaches!

 >>If you found this blog post helpful and want to make sure you don’t miss any future content on my blog, here’s the link to subscribe to my blog’s email list.
 As a subscriber, you’ll receive access to my resources library, which includes all my blog-related PDFs.<<